Medical prescription: Legal capacity to write prescriptions

 In August 2013, legislative changes in the UK allowed physiotherapists and podiatrists to have independent prescribing rights for licensed medicines that are used to treat conditions within their own area of expertise and competence.
 In 2018 this was extended to paramedics.

+In Australia, registered nurses may prescribe under collaborative arrangements with an authorized prescriber, while in the United Kingdom, nurses, midwives, and pharmacists may prescribe if they complete an approved course and register their qualification.
+In other countries, such as Japan and South Korea, prescribing is restricted to physicians, dentists, and veterinarians.
+In South Korea, both physicians and pharmacists could prescribe and dispense medicines until July 2000.

 Standing orders

 Some jurisdictions allow certain physicians (sometimes a government official like the state Secretary of Health, sometimes physicians in local clinics or pharmacies) to write "standing orders" that act like a prescription for everyone in the general public.
 These orders also provide a standard procedure for determining if administration is necessary and details of how it is to be performed safely.
 These are typically used to authorize certain people to perform preventive, low-risk, or emergency care that would be otherwise logistically cumbersome to authorize for individual patients, including vaccinations, prevention of cavities, birth control, treatment of infectious diseases, and reversal of drug overdoses.

 Legibility of handwritten prescriptions

 Doctors' handwriting is a reference to the stereotypically illegible handwriting of some medical practitioners, which sometimes causes errors in dispensing.
 In the US, illegible handwriting has been indirectly responsible for at least 7,000 deaths annually.

-There are several theories about the causes of this phenomenon.
-Some sources say the extreme amount of writing doctors employ during training and at work leads to bad handwriting, whereas others claim that doctors neglect proper handwriting due to medical documents being intended to be read solely by medical professionals, not patients.
-Others simply classify the handwriting of doctors as a handwriting style.
-The issue may also have a historical origin, as physicians from Europe-influenced schools have historically used Latin words and abbreviations to convey prescriptions; many of the abbreviations are still widely used in the modern day and could be a source of confusion.

-Some jurisdictions have legislatively required prescriptions to be legible—Florida, US specifies "legibly printed or typed"—and the Institute for Safe Medication Practices advocated the elimination of handwritten prescriptions altogether.
-There have been numerous devices designed to electronically read the handwriting of doctors, including electronic character recognition, keyword spotters, and "postprocessing approaches," though the gradual shift to electronic health records and electronic prescriptions may alleviate the need for handwritten prescriptions altogether.
+Some jurisdictions have legislatively required prescriptions to be legible—Florida specifies "legibly printed or typed"—and the Institute for Safe Medication Practices advocated the elimination of handwritten prescriptions altogether.
+There have been numerous devices designed to electronically read the handwriting of doctors, including electronic character recognition, keyword spotters, and "postprocessing approaches", though the gradual shift to electronic health records and electronic prescriptions may alleviate the need for handwritten prescriptions altogether.
 In Britain's NHS, remaining paper prescriptions are almost invariably computer printed, and electronic (rather than paper) communication between surgery and pharmacy is increasingly the norm.